 The University supports two cultural resource management programs.
 The Public Services Archaeology and Architecture Program (PSAP) carries out CRM work across the country and provides students both employment and opportunities to gain experience in CRM archaeology.
 Research and employment opportunities as well as experience in curating and analyzing collections are also provided by the Illinois State Archaeological Survey (or ISAS, formerly the Illinois Transportation Archaeological Research Program).
 ISAS, directed by Dr. Thomas E. Emerson, has 12,000 cubic feet of archaeological materials from over 3,000 Illinois sites, including historically important collections made by A.R.
 Kelly and Warren K. Moorehead from the world heritage and state historic site of Cahokia, early Hopewell mound excavations in the Illinois River valley by Moorehead and John McGregor, from the massive American Bottom FAI-270 Project collections, and from more recent work at sites such as Hoxie Farm and the East St. Louis Mound Center.
 The Illinois Geological Survey also maintains facilities on the University campus for isotope analysis, such as radiocarbon dating techniques.

 Additional collections of archival and artifactual materials are curated by the Spurlock Museum of World Cultures, directed by Dr. Wayne Pitard, the University Archives, University Library, and Krannert Art Museum.
 The Krannert collection includes ancient Peruvian pottery covering the major pre-Columbian periods.
 The Department of Anthropology also engages in public outreach efforts and participates in the annual Illinois Archaeology Awareness program.
-We also host the African Diaspora Archaeology Network and Newsletter, and provide editorial management of the peer-reviewed Journal of African Diaspora Archaeology and Heritage.
+We also host the African Diaspora Archaeology Network and Newsletter.

 We invite you to contact the Anthropology office or any one of the above named faculty and staff for more information on Archaeology at the University of Illinois at Urbana-Champaign.
 Students interested in applying for admission to our graduate program can also consult our online guidelines and forms.